jorpppp/jorpppp.github.io/_research/2019-05-24-minimum-wages-formal-informal.md

 ---
-title: "The Minimum Wage in Formal and Informal Sectors: Evidence from an Inflation Shock in Colombia (Accepted, *World Development*)"
+title: "The Minimum Wage in Formal and Informal Sectors: Evidence from an Inflation Shock (Accepted, *World Development*)"
 collection: research
 type: working_paper
 permalink: /research/2019-04-15-minimum-wages-formal-informal